mozilla/webxr-api/WebXR API.md

 	interface Reality : EventTarget {
 		readonly atttribute DOMString realityName;
-		readonly attribute boolean hasStageBounds;
-		readonly attribute XRStageBounds? stageBounds;
 		readonly attribute isShared; // True if sessions other than the creator can access this Reality readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a full VR

-		Promise<XRLayer> requestLayer(); // Throws if the UA refuses access from this script context to the layer for this reality
+		Promise<void> setLayer(XRLayer layer); // Throws if the UA refuses to change the Reality

 		XRCoordinateSystem? getCoordinateSystem(XRFrameOfReferenceType type, ...); // Tries the types in order, returning the first match or null if none is found

-		Promise<void> changeStageLocation(XRCoordinates coordinates);
-		Promise<void> resetStageLocation();

 		attribute EventHandler onchange;
 		attribute EventHandler onboundschange;